HOGENT-MLOps/mlops-slides/index.md

 # Slides Machine Learning Operations

-Hieronder vind je een overzicht van de slides die gebruikt worden in de lessen van het olod Machine Learning Operations (3e jaar bachelor Toegepaste Informatica aan [HOGENT](https://www.hogent.be/)).
+This is an overview of the lecture slides for the Machine Learning Operations course, which is part of the study programme professional bachelor applied computer science at [HOGENT](https://www.hogent.be/) (Ghent University of Applied Sciences).

-## Inhoud van het olod
+## Table of contents

 <mark>TODO</mark>

-## Extra materiaal
+## Extra references

 <mark>TODO</mark>

 ---

-Laatste update: TIMESTAMP
+Latest update: TIMESTAMP